 (English placement test or ACT required for all English courses.
 Placement mandatory.)
-(Note: EN 090 and EN 099 are now listed under the heading of Transitional Studies in this catalog.)

-EN 101 English Composition I
+EN 101 ~ English Composition I

 Prerequisite: EN 090, EN 099 or minimum acceptable test scores for placement in college-level English.

 This course is an introduction to basic composition and research.
 The emphasis is on writing clear, effective essays.
 In addition, students will write a research paper.